Top 20 Washington USA Events and Festivals

 mid May to early June

-The largest and most highly-attended event of its kind in the United States, the 25-day Seattle International Film Festival has been a huge success for almost 40 years, enticing more than 150,000 visitors each year, and featuring more than 500 films from over 80 countries, as well as attracting hundreds of directors, actors and industry professionals and presenting awards for Best New Director, Best Documentary, Best New American Film and much more.
+One of the main Washington state events and festivals, the largest and most highly-attended event of its kind in the United States, the 25-day Seattle International Film Festival has been a huge success for almost 40 years, enticing more than 150,000 visitors each year, and featuring more than 500 films from over 80 countries, as well as attracting hundreds of directors, actors and industry professionals and presenting awards for Best New Director, Best Documentary, Best New American Film and much more.

 For more information about the Seattle International Film Festival visit: